charafmrah/Blood-Donation-Database/README.md

 # Blood-Donation-System

 Learning SQL while building  a blood donation system.
+This is a college project for class SEN2104.